crossz/tweak_web_gatsby/content/updates/eng-take2-health-x.md

 #### **To win in the games we need to get prepared in advance　Same as to manage your health**

 To showcase the characteristics of Hong Kong athletes meticulously, Take2 Health and the production team have conducted a comprehensive study on their training, inner journey, and daily life of the four athletes and have gone through numerous lively discussions.
 We have discovered the stories of the four athletes facing various challenges and difficulties under the spotlight.
 One significant common factor driving them to succeed is early preparation which is coincidentally consistent with our beliefs about surmounting the odds of nasopharyngeal cancer and managing our own health.
-Therefore, we have decided the theme of the video to be, “Always start preparation early for the golden timing”!
+Therefore, we have decided the theme of the video to be, “Always prepare early for the golden timing”!

 <br/>